 With plans to expand and offer more opportunities for students, the Center for Entrepreneurship for the New West was moved into Reid Hall in 2010.
 Jake Jabs, president and CEO of American Furniture Warehouse announced in December that he would give more than $3 million to MSU's College of Business.
 The gift will be earmarked for the newly renamed Jake Jabs Center for Entrepreneurship for the New West, sustaining it for years to come.

-In MGMT 463/ BMGT 463--The Entrepreneurial Experience, senior-level students generate research and analyses for entrepreneurs.
+In BMGT 463: The Entrepreneurial Experience, senior-level students generate research and analyses for entrepreneurs.
 This cooperative relationship between entrepreneurs and students supports unique, hands-on learning that cannot be gained from a textbook or from a typical classroom situation.
 The students gain experience with real ventures; while the clients receive insight, research, and analysis from the students.
 This experiential learning distinguishes the MSU program from other entrepreneurship programs across the country.